cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{tables/versus-wilcox-all-dit-removals}

-We see many more significant results for the DIT task, as shown in Table
+I see many more significant results for the DIT task, as shown in Table
 \ref{table:versus-wilcox-all-dit-removals}.
 Including removals had a negative impact for five of the configuration pairs, all of which were significant with low ($0.1162$) to moderate ($0.4621$) effect sizes.
 Two of the configuration comparisons favored inclusion of removals, with one being statistically significant with a somewhat low effect size of $0.1847$.
 As in the FLT task, again removals do not make an appearance in the optimal configuration.
-This suggests that removals should be used with caution, and also aligns with our intuitive view that we would expect them to be harmful.
+This suggests that removals should be used with caution, and also aligns with the intuitive view that I would expect them to be harmful.